Soli Deo gloria

 I FINALLY FINISHED WRITING THIS STORY.
 It's long, just saying. :) Anyway, I figured that it's okay to have them go from canon stuff because, well, other people have made stories around minor characters in the Hunger Games going through the Games.
 This won't be completely a story about Rose and the Doctor going through CF and MJ, though.
 It has other stuff.
 Now, please ignore this HUGE note and enjoy the story. :)

 Rose cocked her head to the side as she looked at the center of the TARDIS.
 Her blonde hair was pulled back and she didn't look very happy as she said, "She's acting up again, isn't she?"

 "Being a bit temperamental if you ask me," the Doctor said, racing around the controls, flicking a switch and pushing a code into the panel.
-He looked over to Rose and said loudly, "Hold on!"
+"Hold on!"

-Rose barely had a moment to comprehend what he was saying before she felt her feet tipping back; she let out a yelp as she fell to the floor.
-The Doctor, holding tightly to a lever, was scraping around the controls as if he was on ice.
+Rose barely had a moment to comprehend what he was saying before she felt her feet tipping back; she yelped as she fell to the floor.
+The Doctor, holding tightly to a lever, scraped around the controls as if he was on ice.
 Rose reached out and grabbed a simple looking lever and held on for dear life as the TARDIS spun through space, sending them spinning around.

 "Hold on!" yelled the Doctor as Rose nearly let go of the lever.

 Rose listened, her stomach starting to turn as a headache began to creep into her head, which was spinning around from time turbulence.

 The Doctor reached out a hand and his quick, long fingers pressed several buttons before slapping a large bronze button, and suddenly Rose felt limp as the TARDIS stopped moving.
 Waiting a second in case it started up again, Rose slowly sat up and looked back to the Doctor, who straightened his leather jacket and pressed a final button or two.